 This easy egg-free vegan French toast recipe uses bananas instead of eggs, giving it a sweet flavor.
 And, by using bananas instead of eggs, you don't need to use a commercial egg replacer, so this is a great recipe if you don't happen to have any on hand.
 French toast is also great for any vegan brunch (or vegan BRINNER!) menu.

-I like to use a thickly sliced whole grain bread when making French toast, but this recipe works well with just about any kind you choose.
-Also note that the recipe calls for pumpkin pie spice, which is my personal "secret ingredient" in making homemade French toast, though a little bit of cinnamon is probably enough, and is what most recipes call for.
-But, I like to make vegan recipes, such as this one, stand out just a little bit, and so, for me, the usual cinnamon is not enough!
+Many people like to use a thickly sliced whole grain bread when making French toast, but this recipe works well with just about any kind you choose.
+Also note that the recipe calls for pumpkin pie spice, which is a great chef's "secret ingredient" in making homemade French toast, though a little bit of cinnamon is probably enough, and is what most recipes call for.
+But, as a vegan cook, you may like to make vegan recipes, such as this one, stand out just a little bit, and, if so, then the usual cinnamon is simply not enough!
 Try the pumpkin pie spice if you have it, and, if you don't, then try adding just a dash of nutmeg.

-If you're a vegan French toast lover, but you're feeling a bit more adventurous and want something beyond this basic recipe, might I recommend this coconut and banana vegan French toast recipe, or try this vegan recipe for French toast with nutmeg.
-I also really like this vegan French toast with tahini which is sweetened with maple syrup - yum!
+If you're a vegan French toast lover, but you're feeling a bit more adventurous and want something beyond this basic recipe, you might be interested in trying some homemade vegan crepes, or these crowd-pleasing vegan blueberry pancakes.

 - 2-3 ripe bananas